davneet721/Tenant-Value--Random-Forest/README.md

 ## Sources of data:
+I start by categorizing the data according to the source and type.
+This informs how I use the data to determine or predict tenant value.

 * Demoraphical data provided by past tenants -- Income, rent, length of stay, pets, etc.
 * Regional and property determined data -- Submarket asking rent, occupancy rates, etc.